 Types of Financial Aid

-The Federal Subsidized and Unsubsidized Direct Loans (formerly Federal Stafford Loan)
+The Federal Unsubsidized Direct Loan (formerly Federal Stafford Loan)

-The Federal Subsidized Direct Loan is a federally guaranteed loan with a fixed interest rate at 6.8%.
-The principal is deferred until 6 months after you graduate or enroll less than half-time.
-If you have the Federal Subsidized Direct Loan, no interest will accrue and no payments are required of principal or interest during the entire in-school period, provided that you maintain at least half-time status per semester.
-If you have the Federal Unsubsidized Direct Loan (interest rate of 6.8%), you are responsible for the interest during your in-school period, either through quarterly payments or capitalization (added to principal each year).
+The Federal Unsubsidized Direct Loan is a federally guaranteed loan with a fixed interest rate at 6.8%.
+Repayment is deferred until 6 months after you graduate or enroll less than half-time.
+You are responsible for the interest during your in-school period, either through quarterly payments or capitalization (added to principal each year).
 Payments of the principal balance and interest will be deferred until 6 months after you graduate of enroll less than half-time.
-The maximum Federal Direct Loan amount that can be borrowed per academic year is $20,500 (of which $8,500 can be subsidized Direct Loan funding if you qualify).
+The maximum Federal Direct Loan amount that can be borrowed per academic year is $20,500.

 Federal Direct Graduate PLUS Loan